 Step 3: Fixture and locate your material.

 Navigate to the Material Setup tab.
 Using a pair of digital calipers, confirm the dimensions of your stock.
 Enter the X, Y, and Z values under the Material Size dropdown menu.
 These dimensions should match the dimensions you entered in your Fusion 360 setup.
-If these values are not the same, the Desktop CNC Milling Machine won’t have the correct information it needs to accurately machine your part.
+If these values are not the same, the machine won’t have the correct information it needs to accurately machine your part.

 Note: Remember that the Bantam Tools software’s default origin point is the front left corner of the T-slot bed.
 As a result, you'll need to specify both the position of the stock on the T-slot bed and the position of your file relative to the stock.
 With these two locations identified, the Bantam Tools software is able to create an accurate preview.